 What does a specific CIT program look like?

-Because it can be challenging to envision a counselor-in-training program if you’ve never experienced one, here’s a look at the activities CITs do in one day at our camp, Camp Galileo, an innovation day camp in California, Chicago and Denver:
+Because it can be challenging to envision a counselor-in-training program if you’ve never experienced one, here’s a look at the activities CITs do in one day at our program, designed for rising 8th – 10th graders at Camp Galileo locations across the San Francisco Bay Area, Southern California, Chicagoland, Seattle, Washington DC and Denver:

-- Rotation 2: In this rotation, counselors-in-training choose which camper age group they’re most interested in working with (pre-K – K, 1st – 2nd grades, 3rd – 4th grades or 5th – 6th grades) and help mentor those campers as they design and create art and engineering projects.
+In this rotation, counselors-in-training choose which camper age group they’re most interested in working with (pre-K – K, 1st – 2nd grades, 3rd – 4th grades or 5th – 7th grades) and help mentor those campers as they design and create art and engineering projects.

 Why should kids participate in a CIT program?